 A. Basdevant: Metaverses will be diverse.
 Some will be built on blockchains, others not.
 Access can be with or without VR headsets.
 Some will target the general public, with components of social networks or video games - similar to Epic Games' project, which invested over two billion dollars in a major partnership with Lego.
 Others will target professionals, like those promoted by Nvidia or Microsoft for industrial use.

 A. Basdevant: The report is over a hundred pages long, so there are numerous challenges!
 In summary, at the heart of the matter, there is a fundamental soft power challenge: the metaverse opens the door to a new era of cultural and media creativity.
 However, many technological challenges, particularly in terms of standardization, interoperability, and training, need to be addressed before reaching that point, including 3D modeling and coding.
-There are also economic, societal, and environmental challenges.
-For example, where to invest in technological components?
-How to avoid replicating the same attention-capturing logics we know from the internet?
-How to reconcile these innovations with energy efficiency?

 A. Basdevant: We interviewed over 80 sector players in the country.
 These hearings highlighted a great deal of confusion regarding the term "metaverse."
 Everyone has their own definition: "it's immersion," "it's the internet," "no! it's the web," "it's a combination of technologies"...
 However, one constant remains: the metaverse has been met with skepticism since Facebook/Meta's marketing campaign in 2021.